excham/100DaysOfCode/README.md

   - **Day 4**:
     - Continued to work on Chat Application
       - Started chat backend - messages can now be sent to rooms and will show in the client
       - Added basic `socket.id` based login system.
-Seperated each socket event
+Separated each socket event
+      - Added typing indicator and worked on login system